-The required statewide First-Year Orientation is held each August in Indianapolis and introduces incoming first-year students to IU School of Medicine.
+The required statewide First-Year Orientation is held each August in Indianapolis, IN, and introduces incoming first-year students to Indiana University School of Medicine.
 The highlight and culmination of orientation week is the White Coat Ceremony, when each member of the new class of medical students officially matriculates and becomes part of the IU School of Medicine community.

 Common Read provides an opportunity for students to engage in critical thought on topics related to the medical profession.
 Entering first-year medical students are required to read the book before orientation so that they can participate in small group experiences during orientation week.